Amber Nash as Pam Poovey | Archer on FXX

-She will continue her foray into the film world as the lead in the indie comedy How to Ruin the Holidays, alongside Colin Mochrie, Aisha Tyler, Henry Zebrowski and special needs actor Luke Davis.
+She will continue her foray into the film world as the lead in the indie comedy How to Ruin the Holidays, alongside Colin Mochrie and Aisha Tyler.
 Written by Nash’s husband, Kevin Gillese, the movie offers a hilarious take on love, disability and those family gatherings that test your patience.
-It is set to begin production later this year.
+It is set for release later this year.

 When she is not busy acting, Nash loves to travel.
-She is also an amateur interior decorator and recently restored an old camper with her father which became her backyard guest house.
+She is also an amateur interior decorator and recently restored an old camper with her father which will become her backyard guest house.
 She is passionate about animals and serves as a board member for Project Chimps, a Georgia-based sanctuary for retired research chimpanzees.
-Nash resides in Atlanta with her husband and their beloved pets, a brindle pitbull named Carol and a cat, Rubby Chuthers.
+Nash resides in Atlanta with her husband and their beloved pets, a brindle Pitbull named Carol and a cat, Rubby Chuthers.